All-electron BSE@GW method with Numeric Atom-Centered Orbitals for Extended Systems: 1.Introduction

-Building on our recent effort on developing \textbf{all-electron} many-body perturbation theory methods using the numeric atom-centered orbitals as the basis set (e.g. $GW$ methods for extended periodic systems \cite{ren2021all} and BSE for isolated systems \cite{liu2020all,yao2022all}), we here extend the BSE@$GW$ approach to periodic systems with the Brillouin zone integration.
-For studying the extended systems, taking into account the dependence on the reciprocal wave vector requires careful consideration as we develop the formalism based on the atom-centered basis set.
+Building on our recent effort on developing \textit{all-electron} many-body perturbation theory methods using numeric atom-centered orbital (NAO) basis sets (e.g., $GW$ methods for extended periodic systems \cite{ren2021all} and the BSE for isolated systems \cite{liu2020all,yao2022all}), we here extend the BSE@$GW$ approach to periodic systems with Brillouin zone (BZ) integration.
+For studying extended systems, taking into account the dependence on the reciprocal wave vector requires careful consideration.
 Most $GW$/BSE method developments originating in condensed matter physics are based on plane-waves or real-space-grids with non-local pseudo-potentials, and the numerical formulations of these Green's function methods are largely incompatible with the mathematical/numerical frameworks used in many quantum-chemistry developments/codes.
-The new theoretical method and algorithm will benefit the quantum chemistry field which is largely based on all-electron implementation with atom-centered basis functions like Gaussian-type orbitals.
-Our development here will enable the quantum chemistry community to take advantage of recent exciting advances in the Green's function theory methods and promote further synergies with traditional post-Hartree-Fock methods.
+The present theoretical method and algorithm will benefit the quantum chemistry field, which is largely based on all-electron implementations with atom-centered basis functions including Gaussian-type orbitals.
+Furthermore, some of us have recently demonstrated significant efficiency increases of numerically precise exact exchange and hybrid DFT for periodic system sizes exceeding 10,000 atoms in size, using the NAO formalism.\cite{Kokott2024} Thus, the ground work laid in the present paper for BSE@$GW$ should be extendable to significantly larger scales as well in future developments.
+Overall, our development will enable the quantum chemistry community to take advantage of recent exciting advances in the methods based on Green's function theory and promote further synergies with traditional post-Hartree-Fock methods.